-The prevalence of obesity and its associated comorbidities such as type 2 diabetes mellitus (T2DM), dyslipidemia, and hypertension have been rising globally.^{1,2} Consequently, obesity and its associated comorbidities has been found to independently negatively affect kidney function.^{3,4} Considering this, the population is at higher risk for requiring transplantation; however, the effect of obesity on kidney transplant (KTX) outcomes is equivocal and controversial.
-Consensus guidelines released by the Canadian Society of Transplantation recommend that obesity alone should not be a contraindication for KTX while also recommending that patients with obesity undergo a supervised weight loss program to achieve a target BMI <30 kg/m2 in order to mitigate the risks of transplantation.5
+The prevalence of obesity and its associated comorbidities, such as type 2 diabetes mellitus (T2DM), dyslipidemia, and hypertension, have been rising globally.
+Consequently, obesity and its associated comorbidities have been found to independently negatively affect kidney function.
+Acconsidering this, the population is at higher risk for requiring transplantation; however, the effect of obesity on kidney transplant (KTX) outcomes is equivocal and controversial.
+Consensus guidelines released by the Canadian Society of Transplantation recommend that obesity alone should not be a contraindication for KTX, while also recommending that patients with obesity undergo a supervised weight loss program to achieve a target BMI <30 kg/m2 in order to mitigate the risks of transplantation.

-Numerous studies have demonstrated the negative effects of obesity on KTX outcomes, including significantly higher rates of delayed graft function.^{6,7} Obesity may also confer increased operative time, rates of acute graft rejection, rates of new onset diabetes after transplant, and worse graft survival post-KTX.^{6-13} Thus, in the United States, Class II obesity or higher (body mass index (BMI) \geq 35 kg/m2) is an often used as a contraindication for KTX due to observed increased rates of perioperative and post-operative complications and poorer patient outcomes.^{14,15} Finally, obesity has been associated with increased all-cause mortality and cardiovascular disease-related deaths in the KTX populations.^{6,16,17}
+Numerous studies have demonstrated the negative effects of obesity on KTX outcomes, including significantly higher rates of delayed graft function.^{6,7} Obesity may also confer increased operative time, rates of acute graft rejection, rates of new-onset diabetes after transplant, and worse graft survival post-KTX.6-13 Thus, in the U.S., class II obesity or higher (body mass index [BMI] ≥35 kg/m2) is often used as a contraindication for KTX due to observed increased rates of perioperative and postoperative complications and poorer patient outcomes.^{14,15} Finally, obesity has been associated with increased all-cause mortality and cardiovascular disease-related deaths in the KTX population.^{6,16,17}

-In spite of these increased risks of graft failure, patients with obesity may still be evaluated for and subsequently undergo KTX, as the survival and quality of life benefits of KTX often outweigh the associated risks and the benefits of dialysis.15 Data from the United Network for Organ Sharing up to March 2011 demonstrated that 29.7% of the 74,983 KTX recipients had obesity.18 Additionally, KTX predisposes the recipient to developing obesity owing to the chronic use of corticosteroids, alterations in leptin levels and appetite, and post-transplant lifestyle changes.^{19,20} The ensuing weight gain has been linked to poorer transplant outcomes, including graft rejection and increased mortality.^{4,19}
+In spite of these increased risks of graft failure, patients with obesity may still be evaluated for and subsequently undergo KTX, as the survival and quality of life benefits of KTX often outweigh the associated risks and the benefits of dialysis.
+15 Data from the United Network for Organ Sharing up to March 2011 demonstrated that 29.7% of 74 983 KTX recipients had obesity.
+18 Additionally, KTX predisposes the recipient to developing obesity owing to the chronic use of corticosteroids, alterations in leptin levels and appetite, and post-transplant lifestyle changes. ^{19,20} The ensuing weight gain has been linked to poorer transplant outcomes, including graft rejection and increased mortality.^{4,19}

-Weight loss can improve glomerular filtration rate and proteinuria, resolve comorbidities, and reduction in medication load.^{4,19} However, medical weight loss slow and ineffective, especially in the kidney failure population.^{21,22} While bariatric surgery has been shown to be the most effective treatment for morbid obesity,^{22,23} it is only now starting to be recommended to patients with obesity who require transplantation and is not yet widely adopted as a treatment option for severe obesity in these populations.^{7,13,24} Differences exist in the literature on the utility of bariatric surgery to induce substantial weight loss prior to transplantation, resulting in improved suitability for KTX and the potential alleviated risks of high BMI on KTX outcomes.^{4,14} Finally, while bariatric surgery has been proven safe and effective, the benefits of bariatric surgery in the post-KTX patient has not been definitively shown.
+Weight loss can improve glomerular filtration rate and proteinuria, resolve comorbidities, and reduce medication load.
+4,19 However, weight loss is slow and thus can be ineffective, especially in the kidney failure population.
+21,22 While bariatric surgery has been shown to be the most effective treatment for morbid obesity, 22,23 it is only now starting to be recommended to patients with obesity who require transplantation and is not yet widely adopted as a treatment option for severe obesity in these populations.
+7,13,24 Differences exist in the literature on the utility of bariatric surgery to induce substantial weight loss prior to transplantation, resulting in improved suitability for KTX and the potential alleviated risks of high BMI on KTX outcomes.
+4,14 Finally, while bariatric surgery has been proven safe and effective, the benefits of bariatric surgery in the post-KTX patient have not been definitively shown.

-KTX offers longer survival and better quality of life compared to other treatment modalities for chronic kidney disease and kidney failure, such as dialysis, and thus, it is paramount to optimize the accessibility to and outcomes of KTX in patients with and without obesity.^{25-30} The present study aims to investigate the role of bariatric surgery in improving transplant candidacy in patients prior to KTX, as well its safety and efficacy in KTX patients in the postoperatively.
+In cases of chronic kidney disease and kidney failure, KTX offers longer survival and better quality of life compared to other treatment modalities, such as dialysis, and thus, it is paramount to optimize the accessibility to and outcomes of KTX in patients with and without obesity.25-30 The present study aimed to investigate the role of bariatric surgery in improving transplant candidacy in patients prior to KTX, as well as its safety and efficacy in KTX patients postoperatively.